 Judith Bloom Fradin (born Chicago, Illinois, 1945) writes nonfiction books for children.
 Her books include The Power of One: Daisy Bates and the Little Rock Nine and Jane Addams: Champion of Democracy.
 She co-wrote many books with her husband, Dennis Brindel Fradin.
 He passed away not long ago.
 I hope she continues to write books that children so desperately need.

-Stephen Hawking (born Oxford, England, 1942) is a theoretical physicist studying concepts on relativity and black holes.
+Stephen Hawking (born Oxford, United Kingdom, 1942; died Cambridge, United Kingdom, March 14, 2018) was a theoretical physicist studying concepts on relativity and black holes.
 One of his most famous books is A Brief History of Time.
-He has written with his daughter, Lucy Hawking, three books for children, George and the Big Bang, George’s Secret Key to the Universe, and George’s Cosmic Treasure Hunt.
+He wrote with his daughter, Lucy Hawking, three books for children, George and the Big Bang, George’s Secret Key to the Universe, and George’s Cosmic Treasure Hunt.
 Children can read more about him at his website: http://www.hawking.org.uk/

 Stephen Manes (born Pittsburgh, Pennsylvania, 1949) writes books for children.
 A former writer on computers and technology, Manes has written over 30 books for children.
 His books include How to Be a Perfect Person in Three Days and Where Snowflakes Dance and Swear.
 Older children can read more about him at: Stephen Manes

 Elvis Presley (born Tupelo, Mississippi, 1935; died Memphis, Tennessee, August 16, 1977) was a rock and roll star and actor.
 His works include Jailhouse Rock and Heartbreak Hotel.
 He also acted in 27 movies.
 Idea: Have an Elvis impersonation event.